-Objective 4: Special qualities which give the Neighbourhood Plan area its strong sense of place will be retained.
-This includes valued views and visually important gaps which are identified in this NP and are described in Appendix C the area of the village in which they are located.
-Descriptions of the Gayton and Gayton Thorpe Character Areas are found in the Gayton and Gayton
+- Objective 4: Special qualities which give the Neighbourhood Plan area its strong sense of place will be retained.
+This includes valued views and visually important gaps which are identified in this NP and are described in Appendix C - Objective 5: Future developments are to contribute positively to the existing character of the area of the village in which they are located.
+Descriptions of the Gayton and Gayton Thorpe Character Areas are found in the Gayton and Gayton Thorpe Character Assessment [8]. - Objective 6: Protect and preserve heritage sites